bumperX/get_edu_data/README.md

-# EDU
+# Scraping online application related data

-This project is to get universities ranking and applicaiton info using lxml and requests with Python.
+This project is to get universities ranking and applicaiton details info using lxml and requests with Python.